jenisgadhiya910/poc-next-auth/README.md

 ### 1. Clone the repository and install dependancies

 ```
-git clone git@github.com:jenisgadhiya910/next-auth-poc.git
+git clone git@github.com:jenisgadhiya910/poc-next-auth
-cd next-auth-typescript-example
+cd poc-next-auth
 npm install
 ```

 ### 2. Configure your local environment

-Copy the .env.local.example file in this directory to .env.local (which will be ignored by Git):
+Copy the .env.local.example file in this directory to .env (which will be ignored by Git):

 ```
-cp .env.local.example .env.local
+cp .env.local.example .env
 ```

 Add details for one or more providers (e.g. Google, Twitter, GitHub, Email, etc).